Working with Layers

 Let's see how we can use layers for a flower design.
 We can place all parts of the flower into a single layer.
 Also, we can add two sublayers for leaves and petals.

 Any layer can include one or multiple objects or sublayers.

 Objects are not bound to layers.
-You can relocate an object to another layer by drag-and-dropping.
+You can relocate an object to another layer by a simple drag-and-drop.

 About the Layers Panel

 The Layers panel is a complete list of layers and objects that you have in the document.
 This list is presented as a structure where layers appear as top level items.
 You can look inside of a layer and see objects and sublayers in it.
-The whole list from the top to the bottom represents exactly the same order in which objects appear in the document.
+The whole list from top to bottom represents exactly the same order in which objects appear in the document.
 That is, if some object is behind others on the canvas, this object will be lower than others in the Layers panel will show the first object below the first one.

 In order to visually link objects on the canvas with layers, the object's boundary, when it is selected, has the same color as the color that marks the corresponding layer in the Layers panel.
 This works only if a single item is selected.